datanav/docs/patterns.rst

 Source with parameterized input
 -------------------------------
 Fetch more data based on some input source, requires rescan all the time.
+Quick summary is to have one pipe fetch the ids, then have another pipe that reads those ids and typically does a rest-transform for each id.

 Recreate best effort history from a source
 ------------------------------------------